AlgyJr/ios_guides/Application-Architecture.md

 view controller for you and set it to be the root view controller.
 This is indicated by the arrow that points to the view controller.
-Once you start adding more view controllers to your application, you can change the root view controller by dragging this this arrow around.
+Once you start adding more view controllers to your application, you can change the root view controller by dragging this arrow around.
 You can also select a view controller and set it to be the root view controller by using the `Is Initial View Controller` checkbox in the Attributes Inspector.